-In summary, restoration of the clinical research involving human subjects will occur in a step wise fashion in accordance with the overarching principles and phases as provided in the overall guidance provided by the Office of the Vice Chancellor for Research (OVCR).
+In summary, restoration of the clinical research involving human subjects will occur in a step wise fashion in accordance with the principles and phases of the overall guidance provided by the Office of the Vice Chancellor for Research (OVCR).
 The following provides more specific guidance on the categories of human research that are allowable during OVCR defined Phases of ramp-up.
-The guidance is unlikely to be all-inclusive of particular situations and questions should be directed to the UC Davis Institutional Review Board (https://research.ucdavis.edu/contact-us/irb/) or through the CTSC Medical Director Daniel Nishijima, MD, MAS (dnishijima@ucdavis.edu) or the CTSC PI Ted Wun, MD (twun@ucdavis.edu)
+The guidance is unlikely to be all-inclusive of particular situations and guestions should be directed the UC Davis Institutional Review to Board (https://research.ucdavis.edu/contact-us/irb/) or through the CTSC Medical Director Daniel Nishijima.
+MD.
+MAS (dnishijima@ucdavis.edu) or the CTSC PI Ted Wun.
+MD (twun@ucdavis.edu)